VonHeikemen/lsp-zero.nvim/doc/md/lsp.md

 Ever wondered what does lsp-zero does under the hood?
 Let me tell you.

 First it adds data to an option called `capabilities` in lspconfig's defaults.
 This new data comes from [cmp-nvim-lsp](https://github.com/hrsh7th/cmp-nvim-lsp).
-They tell the language server what features [nvim-cmp](https://github.com/hrsh7th/nvim-cmp) adds to the editor.
+It tells the language server what features [nvim-cmp](https://github.com/hrsh7th/nvim-cmp) adds to the editor.

 Then it creates an autocommand on the event `LspAttach`.
 This autocommand will be triggered every time a language server is attached to a buffer.
 Is where all keybindings and commands are created.